Homeless camps are often blamed for crime but experts say it's not so simple

 "I basically immediately began screaming in my head," Lanfear recalls.
 "It's the only sort of data set of this kind that I've ever seen — in a place where you also have reasonably good data on crime."

-Increases in the number of homeless camps in an area are not associated with increases in property crime
+Increases in the size of homeless camps are not associated with increases in property crime, on average

 The data allowed him to build a statistical model analyzing the change in reported property crimes in relation to the growth of the camps.